 Typically, the longer the marriage, the more likely the court will divide assets 50/50.
 Essentially, the longer the marriage, the more likely that both parties divided their responsibilities in a way that they believed was fair and so both spouses should enjoy the economic benefits of their marital “partnership” equally.
 In a shorter marriage, the family court is more likely to look closer at the parties’ contributions to the marriage before dividing property.

-If there are third persons or entities that have an ownership interest in property (such as partners in a business that is partially owned by a spouse), then the family court has the power to add these third parties to the lawsuit to accomplish equitable division of that property.
+If there are third persons or entities that have an ownership interest in the property (such as partners in a business that is partially owned by a spouse), then the family court has the power to add these third parties to the lawsuit to accomplish the equitable division of that property.

 In the end, if the property can’t be divided by giving each spouse “like-kind” assets then the family court may order that assets be liquidated (sold) and the proceeds divided between the parties.

-How Does the Family Court Divide Marital Debts in South Carolina?
+How Are Marital Debts Divided in South Carolina?